seankross/seankross.github.io/about/supplementary-materials.md

 jumbo_subtitle:
 ---

-Here is a list of digital objects that I keep coming back to for one reason or
+Here is a list of articles that I keep coming back to for one reason or
 another:

 - [The Counter-Terrorist](http://www.newyorker.com/magazine/2002/01/14/the-counter-terrorist) by Lawrence Wright in *The New Yorker*